Study options

 Admission results

-The admissions results will be published by end of April 2023.
+The admissions results will be published in mid-April 2024.
 The applicants will receive an email notification once the results are published.
 Admitted applicants will receive an official electronic acceptance letter by email.

 The admitted applicant must accept the admission offer at the latest by the given deadline.
 Instructions are sent by email.
 The admission offer will be cancelled if the applicant does not accept the admission offer by the deadline.